 At Georgia State

-Lisac’s final season with Georgia State was a benchmark year for the program as Abigail Tere-Apisah became the school’s first-ever tennis All-American after advancing to the Round of 16 at the NCAA Singles Championship.
+Lisac’s final season with Georgia State was a benchmark year for the program, as Abigail Tere-Apisah became the school’s first-ever tennis All-American after advancing to the Round of 16 at the NCAA Singles Championship.
 Tere-Apisah also took home CAA Player of the Year and Most Outstanding Performer honors.
 Whitney Byrd and Maryna Kozachenko became just the second pair in Lisac’s tenure to earn All-CAA First Team Doubles honors.
-The team advanced to its second-straight CAA finals and earned its highest ITA Ranking in school history (No. 38 on Feb.
+The team advanced to its second straight CAA finals and earned its highest ITA Ranking in school history (No. 38 on Feb.
 25, 2012).
-The team finished the season ranked in the ITA National Team Rankings for a third consecutive year after defeating three nationally-ranked opponents.
+The team finished the season ranked in the ITA National Team Rankings for a third consecutive year after defeating three nationally ranked opponents.

 In 2010-11, the Panthers achieved a No. 55 ranking to finish the season, earning a spot at the national indoor tournament in the spring.
 The tournament takes the top 64 teams in the nation.
-GSU enjoyed an outstanding season, advancing to the CAA Championship finals and earning a 15-4 overall record, including an 8-2 mark on the road.
+GSU enjoyed an outstanding season, advancing to the CAA Championship final and earning a 15-4 overall record, including an 8-2 mark on the road.

 In 2009, Lisac presided over one of the most successful women’s tennis campaigns in Georgia State history as the Panthers captured their first conference title to reach the NCAA Championships for the first time ever.
 GSU posted an 11-5 record and finished the year with a national ranking of No. 47.
 For his efforts, Lisac was honored as CAA Coach of the Year.

-A 2005 graduate of Georgia State, Lisac lettered four years for the Panthers and was a two-time All-Atlantic Sun Conference selection and a four-time recipient of conference academic honors.
+Lisac was born and raised in Velenje in the European nation of Slovenia, where he was ranked among the country’s top 10 juniors.
+A 2005 graduate of Georgia State, Lisac lettered four years for the Panthers, and was a two-time All-Atlantic Sun Conference selection and a four-time conference academic honoree.